DAY FOUR

 Had to take another loop around the lodge in this pretty afternoon light

-But when it comes to taking the picture, I have to give props to my phone - iPhone 16 Pro - for taking some pretty impressive aurora photos!
+But when it comes to taking the picture, I have to give props to my phone (iPhone 16 Pro) for taking some pretty impressive aurora photos!

-What an unbelievable introduction to the Northern Lights!
+What an unbelievable introduction to Lapland!